Gkarios/My-obsidian-notes/Geopolitics/Trump notes.md

 Trump supported the Bush war of Iraq and lied about it endlessly during his campaigns and debates with Clinton.

 Why were there at least 140 contacts between Trump campaign officials and Russian officials?
 Why did Trump pardon Paul Manafort?

+Trump chose to increase drone strikes in Yemen and hide the frequency from the US populous.